 The holiday season is officially here!
-If you are planning on shipping gifts to friends, family or clients this holiday season, the shipping experts at PostNet have provided the following tips to ensure you get your packages to their intended destinations on time, damage free and without the higher fees.
+If you are planning on shipping gifts to friends, family, or clients this holiday season, your PostNet shipping experts are here to ensure you get your packages to their destinations on time, damage-free, and without higher, last-minute fees.

-Ground shipping is typically the least expensive option, and if you want your gifts to get to their destinations by Christmas, you should plan on shipping your packages by Dec.
-16. Of course, you can always overnight your gifts, but be prepared to pay the price.
+Ground shipping is typically the least expensive option.
+If you want your gifts to arrive before Christmas, plan on shipping your packages by Dec.
+14, 2022.
+Of course, you can always select faster options or overnight your gifts, but be prepared to pay additional charges and fees.

-To avoid any delivery hiccups or damage to items, it is important that all of your gifts are properly packed and labeled.
+To avoid any delivery hiccups or damage to items, it’s important that all of your gifts are properly packed and labeled.

 Use a sturdy box that has been properly rated for the weight of the shipment.
 Fragile items like glassware or electronics should be packed with extra care.
-Be sure to line it with bubble wrap or packing peanuts to provide the necessary protection for items during transit.
+Be sure to line your package with bubble wrap or packing peanuts to provide the necessary protection for your items during transit.
 Cookies and baked goods are also tasty holiday gifts to ship.
 Make sure your baked items are packaged and sealed tightly in a container at room temperature to keep them fresh and in good condition.

 Curb any potential delivery delays with a correctly printed and visible label.
 Labels must clearly display the correct address and name for both the sender and recipient.
-Note that missing apartment numbers or illegible handwriting may result in shipment delays, and potentially, missed delivery dates.
+Missing apartment numbers or illegible handwriting may result in shipment delays and missed delivery dates.
 If you are shipping to a service member, know that an address to a U.S. military base or embassy looks different from a domestic address.

 Looking for additional packing tips?
 Check out this step-by-step guide to packing and mailing gifts.